 Consider using containers.
 Containers provide a standard package-based interface for deploying applications.
-Using containers, an application is deployed using self-contained packages that include any software, dependencies, and files needed to run the application, which greatly simplifies the deployment process.
+When you use containers, you deploy the application by using self-contained packages that include any software, dependencies, and files that are needed to run the application.
+This greatly simplifies the deployment process.

 Containers also create an abstraction layer between the application and the underlying operating system, which provides consistency across environments.
-This abstraction can also isolate a container from other processes or applications running on a host.
+This abstraction can also isolate a container from other processes or applications that run on a host.

 Implement resiliency and self-healing.
 Resiliency is the ability of an application to recover from failures.
-Strategies for resiliency include retrying transient failures, and failing over to a secondary instance or even another region.
-For more information, see Designing reliable Azure applications .
-Instrument your applications so that issues are reported immediately and you can manage outages or other system failures.
+Strategies for resiliency include retrying transient failures, and failing over to a secondary instance or even to another region.
+For more information, see Designing reliable Azure applications.
+Instrument your applications so that problems are reported immediately and you can manage outages or other system failures.

 Shared documentation is critical.
 Encourage team members to contribute and share knowledge.
 The entire team should have access to documents.
 Make it easy for anyone on the team to help keep documents updated.

 Document on-call procedures.
 Make sure on-call duties, schedules, and procedures are documented and shared to all team members.
 Keep this information up-to-date at all times.